The Fox and the Cat: Notes

-The 'Field of the Miracles' is often mistaken for the poetic phrase Square of the Miracles, used since the second half of the 20th century to describe the Piazza del Duomo of Pisa.
+The "Field of Miracles" is often mistaken for the poetic phrase Square of the Miracles, used since the second half of the 20th century to describe the Piazza del Duomo of Pisa.
 The monuments of the famous square were called miracles by Gabriele D'Annunzio in his book Forse che sì forse che no (1910).
 Due to several famous squares in Italy being called campo, and the story of Pinocchio being widespread in the world, many people—in and outside Italy—tend to confuse the two.